firstdraft/guides/deploying-to-heroku.md

      ![](/assets/git push production master.png)

+     1. If you happen to be on a branch locally that is _not_ `master` (perhaps because you were experimenting, or working on a feature branch), then you need to instead merge your changes into `master` or, more simply,

+        ```
+        git push production HEAD:master -f
+        ```

+        This command will overwrite the `master` branch on production with your current branch (whatever it is called).
+Be careful!

  1. What just happened?
 First, we set up another remote location _besides GitHub_ that we can `git push` our code to, and named it `production`.
 That second remote location is on one of Heroku's servers[^5], rather than one of GitHub's[^4].

      GitHub's purpose in life is to safely store your Git repositories, and also give you a bunch of tools to discuss and collaborate on it.
 It's sort of like a super-powered Dropbox-for-code.